-- 32 While all climate policy requires topic specific adaptive governance for long term effectiveness (Mathy - et al. 2016), deep decarbonisation of heavy industry has special governance challenges, different from - those for the electricity, transport or buildings sectors (Åhman et al. 2017; Wesseling et al. 2017; - Bataille et al. 2018a).
-Competition is strong, investments are rare, capital intensive and very "lumpy". - 36 In an atmosphere where transformative innovation is required the process is very capital focussed with - 37 non-diversifiable risks unless several companies are involved.
-There are significant infrastructure needs - 38 for electricity, hydrogen, and CCS and CCU.
-Given there is no "natural" market for low emissions - materials, there is a need to manage both the supply and demand sides of the market, especially in early - indicates, there is a need to manage optimities supply and defining stees of the market, especially in early - 40 phase through lead supplier and markets.
-Finally, there is a very high probability of surprises and - 41 substantial learning, which could affect policy choice, direction, and stringency. - 42 Different types of actors thus have to play different, but coordinated roles and responsibilities in - developing, supporting, and implementing policies for an industrial transition.
-Table 11.6 below shows - 44 how the different core parts of integrated policy making for an industrial transition may depend on - 45 efforts from different actors groups and highlights the responsibility of these actor groups in developing - a progressive and enabling policy context for the transition.
-This includes policy makers at local,
+While all climate policy requires topic-specific adaptive governance for long-term effectiveness (Mathy et al. 2016), deep decarbonisation of heavy industry has special governance challenges, different from those for the electricity, transport or buildings sectors (Åhman et al. 2017; Wesseling et al. 2017; Bataille et al. 2018a).
+Competition is strong, investments are rare, capital intensive and very 'lumpy'.
+In an atmosphere where transformative innovation is required the process is very capital-focused with non-diversifiable risks unless several companies are involved.
+There are significant infrastructure needs for electricity, hydrogen, and CCS and CCU.
+Given there is no 'natural' market for low-emissions materials, there is a need to manage both the supply and demand sides of the market, especially in early phase through lead supplier and markets.
+Finally, there is a very high probability of surprises and substantial learning, which could affect policy choice, direction, and stringency.

-1 national, and international arenas as well as civil society organisations, industry firms, and interest
+Different types of actors thus have to play different but coordinated roles and responsibilities in developing, supporting, and implementing policies for an industrial transition.
+Table 11.6 below shows how the different core parts of integrated policymaking for an industrial transition may depend on efforts from different actors groups and highlights the responsibility of these actor groups in developing a progressive and enabling policy context for the transition.
+This includes policymakers at local, national, and international arenas as well as civil society organisations, industry firms, and interest organisations.